mathpianop/battleship/whiteboard.md

-2. Remove the setGameObjects callback in the Setup object and replace it with a Promise in index.js
+move initializeBoards into Game
+Let game make use of createGameObjects

 3. Test the UI

 4. Convert to async/await

+5. Rig up multiple games (start with index)

-5. Make the computer smart
+6. Make the computer smart